Acute lymphoblastic leukemia (ALL) is a malignant disorder of the bone marrow characterized by the proliferation of the lymphoid progenitor cells.

 Treatment and prognosis

-The treatment for ALL typically has three phases:
+The treatment for acute lymphoblastic leukemia typically has three phases:

 - induction therapy: combination chemotherapy is used to rapidly kill tumor cells with an aim to get the patient into remission

 - consolidation phase: if remission is achieved, further chemotherapy is given during this phase to treat the residual disease

 - maintenance phase: if the patient is still in remission after the consolidation phase, maintenance oral therapy is given

 - this may last up to three years if the patient remains in remission

 Pediatric patients with acute lymphoblastic leukemia have an overall five-year survival rate of 80% depending on their risk profile 6.
 However, only 30-40% of adults with ALL achieve long-term remission with the current treatment regimens 7.